St. Albert the Great Catholic School

 Social Studies – Social studies, as taught at Saint Albert the Great, is to focus on peace and justice issues.
 Students learn to view the world through Catholic teachings and to apply those beliefs/values to social issues.
 Through these teachings, the curriculum aims to help children make discoveries about the people, culture, geography, and history of their home communities as well as other nations and cultures.
 In addition to studying people, places, and events that shaped history, students acquire and practice skills that will allow them to identify and analyze social problems.

-Spanish – Students in grades 7 & 8 receive instruction in Spanish five days a week.
+Spanish – Students in all grades receive instruction in Spanish two days a week.
 The students learn basic vocabulary and simple grammar structures that will enable them to develop speaking, reading, and writing skills.
 The study of the language also includes a broad introduction to customs, geography, and culture of the Spanish speaking countries throughout the world.
 Students have the opportunity to earn high school credit upon the successful completion of the program.
-Students is grades K-6 receive instruction in Spanish two days a week.

 Technology – The use of computers and other electronic technology are integrated throughout the curriculum developed by Saint Albert the Great School.
 In addition to computers in each classroom, our computer lab is state-of-the-art and our 30 laptop computers are available to students for classroom instruction.